BikramMondal5/mahalaya-retro/README.md

-# 📻 Mahalaya Retro
+# 📻🎧 Mahalaya Retro - "Immerse yourself in the divine vibes of Mahalaya"

 A nostalgic web application designed to bring back memories and take you to the golden era of Mahalaya radio programs.
-Immerse yourself in the divine vibes of Mahalaya.

 ## 🌟 Features
 * 🎵 Play Mahalaya audio tracks